otherinbox/rack-federated_auth/README.md

 end
 ```

-To Use it in your Rail application, add the following to your config/application.rb
+To Use it in your Rails application, add the following to your config/application.rb

 ``` ruby
 config.middleware.insert_before(ActionDispatch::Static, Rack::Session::Cookie, :secret => ENV['SESSION_SECRET'])